fourieraudio/docs/manual/transform.engine/reducing-temperature.md

 7. Gently remove dust build-up from the heatsink fins.

 :::warning
-Avoid spinning the fan excessively with compressed air, as this can generate back voltage into the fan circuitry and potentially damage the fan controller.
+Avoid spinning the fan excessively with compressed air, as this can generate back voltage into the fan circuitry and potentially damage the motherboard.
 :::

-8. Once cleaned, visually inspect the heatsink for any remaining obstruction or contamination.
+8. Once cleaned, visually inspect the heatsink for any remaining dusts.
 9. Refit the fan assembly.
 10. Refit the air duct.
 Ensure that the duct sits around the fan as shown in the correct example.